folio-org/stripes-components/lib/SearchField/readme.md

-id | string | Adds an ID to the input field className | string | Adds a className to the root element inputClass | string | Adds a className to the input aria-label | string | Adds an aria label to the input field.
-Camel-case `ariaLabel` is also accepted. value | string | The value of the input field loading | boolean | Adds a loading state to icon (on fetch etc.) onChange | function | On change handler for the input field onClear | function | On clear search field callback clearSearchId | string | Adds id to the clear search icon
+id | string | Adds an ID to the input field className | string | Adds a className to the root element inputClass | string | Adds a className to the input inputType | string | Controls if input box should be `input` or `textarea`.
+Accepted values are `input` and `textarea`. aria-label | string | Adds an aria label to the input field.
+Camel-case `ariaLabel` is also accepted. value | string | The value of the input field loading | boolean | Adds a loading state to icon (on fetch etc.) lockWidth | boolean | Prevent user from changing textarea width.
+Applies only when `inputType` is `textarea` newLineOnShiftEnter | boolean | Make pressing Shift+Enter enter a new line, and pressing Enter - submit a form.
+Applies only when `inputType` is `textarea` onChange | function | On change handler for the input field onClear | function | On clear search field callback clearSearchId | string | Adds id to the clear search icon